7 Skills to Stop Being SO F*cking Awkward

 Because confidence isn’t magic—it’s a damn skill set.

-Delivered in the raw, no-BS style of Dan Martell, each weekly drop breaks down one very fixable awkward trait and shows you how to crush it—with real frameworks, daily drills, and live calls to action.
+Delivered in the raw, no-BS style of Dan Martell, each weekly installment examines one very fixable awkward trait and provides strategies to overcome it—with real frameworks, daily drills, and live calls to action.

 ✔ Tired of overthinking every social interaction